aliemre1990/aet-gulp-ts-sass/README.md

 The paths where your built files will reside.
 * **markupFiles:** Where your built markup files reside.
 * **moduleScripts:** Where your built module script files reside.

-## referenceParentPaths
-Paths that will be used in script and style tags.
-We will use these paths to determine file type.
-Is referenced script tag module script or layout script.
-Or vendor script.
-Usually you wont need to change theese properties.

 ## moduleConfiguration
 Module configurations.
 Keys will be each modules name.
 A modules name is determined by its folder name relative from module input directory.
 For example a module inside a folder '{process.cwd()}/{inputDirectories.modules}/moduleA/moduleAB and let module name seperator be '_' then module name will be 'moduleA_moduleAB'.
 Module in the root folder is named with value of 'rootModuleFileName' property.
 For configuring root module we will use this name as key.